 As I've hopefully demonstrated in this guide, turkey fryers' versatility extends far beyond just cooking a turkey.
 And far beyond Thanksgiving.

-From seafood boils to sweet treats like donuts and funnel cake fries, turkey fryers can handle a wide range of tasks.
+From seafood boils to sweet treats like donuts and funnel cake fries, turkey fryers can handle various tasks.

 Whether you're hosting a large gathering or enjoying a meal with loved ones, a turkey fryer can be a surprisingly useful tool in your cooking arsenal.